Wild Camping in the UK – An Introduction

 Where can I wild camp?

 Is wild camping illegal?
 Well, actually it’s not a criminal offence, that is you can’t be prosecuted for simply sleeping in a bivvy bag or even a tent wild camping in the UK.
-The problem is when people refuse to leave after being asked, this it then classed as trespassing.
+The problem is when people refuse to leave after being asked, this is then classed as trespassing.
 So, where can you wild camp legally?

-It’s not just about finding a remote spot.
+It’s not just about finding a flat remote spot.
 There are actually many places you can legally wild camp, it’s just not advertised very well.

 In Scotland, the land of the free, it is legal to camp in the wild just about anywhere (although not so long ago they changed the rules around Loch Lomond and the Isle of Tiree), this excludes enclosed, residential and public areas.
 I can’t imagine that you’d think it right to just camp on a golf course, on school grounds or in someone’s garden for example.